 Sharing documents securely with external recipients

-If you need to share files with people outside of your organization, you need to make sure that the external recipients can access the Circularo interface to view or sign the documents.
+If you need to share files with people outside of your organization, you need to make sure that those external recipients can access the Circularo interface to view or sign documents.

 Signing documents with internationally recognized AATL certificates